 Within the scope of ICAAP, the Group has been applying the VaR methodology for the allocation of economic capital to foreign exchange rate risk.
-The economic capital requirements for this risk are calculated through the historical simulation, based on a ten-year historical rate, a one-year holding period and a 99.9% confidence interval.
+The economic capital requirements for this risk are calculated through the historical simulation, a one-year holding period and a 99.9% confidence interval.